What is reclassification of English Learners and how does it happen?

 Reclassification is the process whereby a student is reclassified from English learner status to fluent English proficient (RFEP) status after meeting various linguistic and academic criteria set by the state and district.
 The San Francisco Unified School District has developed student reclassification policy and procedures based on criteria set forth by California Department of Education (CDE) guidelines.
-In general, students initially identified as English Learners (ELs) are reclassified to fluent English proficient when they meet the following criteria:
+EL students are reclassified after meeting these four criteria:

-- Basic Skills Relative to English Proficient Students (demonstrated by meeting cut score on SBA ELA, Reading Inventory, or Fountas & Pinnell);
+- Basic Skills Relative to English Proficient Students (demonstrated by meeting cut score on SBA ELA, Star Reading, or Reading Inventory;

 - Teacher Evaluation;